n1ved/ncrypter/README.md

 ---
 ![demo](demo-new.gif)

-nCrypter is simple standalone Text encryption/decryption tool wriiten in GCC C++
+nCrypter is simple standalone Text cyphering tool wriiten in GCC C++

 > note :this is a simple encrypter anyone with source code could simply decrypt it !